Charging Points API (DOT-NL)

 and client-secret

-combination.
-According to OAuth2 conventions, the JWT will be passed via an Authorization: Bearer
+combination must be made available along with the endpoint where this combination can be used.
+Subsequently, in accordance with OAuth2 conventions, the JWT will be passed via an Authorization: Bearer

 Push